 Her graphic novel, Jason, is available as a serial on slaut.itch.io.

 Sara teaches comics at the Maryland Institute College of Art.
-Other institutions where she’s taught are the California College of Art and Design, in San Francisco, and Fairleigh Dickinson University, in her home state of New Jersey.
+Other institutions where she’s taught are the California College of Art and Design and Fairleigh Dickinson University in her home state of New Jersey.

 Contact